 The two government-wide financial statements report the School's net position and how it has changed.
 Net position - the difference between the School's assets and deferred outflows of resources and its liabilities and deferred inflows of resources - is one way to measure the School's financial condition.
 Over time, increases or decreases in the School's net position is an indicator of whether its health is improving or deteriorating, respectively.
-To assess the overall financial condition of the School, one needs to consider additional nonfinancial factors such as changes in the School's student base.
+To assess the overall financial condition of the School, one needs to consider additional nonfinancial factors such as changes in the School's student base, quality of the education and the safety of the School.